-In general, the principal portions of the payments will increase, while the interest portions will decrease.
+In general, the principal portions of the payments will increase, while the interest

 Scientific Calculator Advice:

 1. How much money should you deposit now into an account paying 2.7% compounded semi-annually that will allow you to make semi-annual withdrawals of \$2,000 for the next 10 years with your last withdrawal emptying the account?